CaliStyle/trailpack-proxy-router/README.md

 ### req.locals
 Proxy Route merges the document's id, series, version, and metadata with req.locals so it can be used in any view template engine required.
-To access it in your template engine use `proxyrouter`
+To access it in your template engine use `proxyRouter`

 ### Ignore Routes and Alternate Routes
-When the trails app starts, two configurations are added to trailsApp.config.proxyrouter:
+When the trails app starts, two configurations are added to trailsApp.config.proxyRouter:
 - `ignoreRoutes`
 - `alternateRoutes`